 All 32-bit Thumb instructions can access R0 to R12, and LR.
 However, apart from a few designated stack manipulation instructions, most Thumb instructions cannot use SP.
 Except for a few specific instructions where PC is useful, most Thumb instructions cannot use PC.

 In ARM state, all instructions can access R0 to R12, SP, and LR, and most instructions can also access PC (R15).
 However, the use of the SP in an ARM instruction, in any way that is not possible in the corresponding Thumb instruction, is deprecated.
 Explicit use of the PC in an ARM instruction is not usually useful, and except for specific instances that are useful, such use is deprecated.
 Implicit use of the PC, for example in branch instructions or load (literal) instructions, is never deprecated.

 a status register to a general-purpose register, where they can

-a status register.
+register to a status register.